Skip to main content

 RaspberryPI: Motion and Noise detection

 The summer holidays are coming and with them the fear of being robbed.
-Even if I've an home alarm I'd like to be sure than nothing are happening in the house (watching films we learnt that is really easy to deactivate an house alarm :P), so I found another life (at least during holidays) for my RaspberryPi (but it could be any other computer with an USB and a linux operating system installed or booted with a live distribution).
-I can tell you that is really useful in order to control your children :D
+Even if I’ve an home alarm I’d like to be sure than nothing is happening in the house (watching films we learnt that is really easy to deactivate an house alarm :P), so I found another use for my RaspberryPi (but it could be any other computer with an USB and a linux operating system installed or booted with a live distribution).
+I can tell you that it’s really useful for keeping an eye on your children :D

 Noise Detection